 Dream Drops.

-The wind moved the flowers on the field outside the window.
-The tall grass on the hills farther away moved like waves in the sea.
+The wind moved the flowers in the field outside the window.
+The tall grass on the distant hills swayed like waves at sea.

-A small log cabin with a cozy inside was placed in the middle of a forest.
-She sat at the kitchen counter drinking tea, quietly looking outside the window.
+A small log cabin with a cozy interior sat in the middle of the forest.
+She rested at the kitchen counter, drinking tea and quietly watching the view through the window.

-There was no noise except for the wind chimes hanging in on the trees outside.
+There was no sound except for the wind chimes hanging from the trees outside.

-The recipe was simple: the ash from an old tree and morning dew sprayed on it to make a paste, leave to dry and crush back to dust.
+The recipe was simple: ash from an old tree mixed with morning dew to form a paste, left to dry, then crushed back into dust.

-At night with only the light of the stars, she would spincle the dust under the wind chimes and after, she could see and pick up every chime that the wind blew that day.
+At night, with only starlight above, she would sprinkle the dust beneath the wind chimes.
+Afterward, she could see—and collect—every chime the wind had touched that day.